 - You must not break a technical protection measure (Section 41.1) when you make the copy.
 The easiest way to make a copy without breaking a TPM is to use screen capture software that enables the copying of DVD content after the content has been lawfully decrypted by a licensed computer DVD player.
 The University of Calgary has compiled more information about copying audiovisual works;

 - You must clearly post that the copy is being made using this exception such as “You are receiving access to this teaching resource under s.
 30.01 of the Copyright Act, for use in this class only.
 If you retain a copy, this exception requires that you delete the copy 30 days after you have received the final evaluation for the course.”

-- You must delete the copy in Blackboard or the password protected location you posted the audiovisual material within 30 days after course evaluations have been issued.
+- You must delete the copy in D2L or the password protected location you posted the audiovisual material within 30 days after course evaluations have been issued.